The Famous Five (1978 TV series): Aftermath

-In 1996 the books were revived again for another British television adaptation by Harlech Television (HTV) and Tyne Tees Television.
+In 1996 the books were adapted again for another British television adaptation by Harlech Television (HTV) and Tyne Tees Television.
 This time, unlike the 1970s series, it was set in the 1950s.
 More recently, an animated version was made by the French company Marathon, which featured the children of the Famous Five.

 For many years, the series was not released on DVD due to confusion over the ownership of rights to the television episodes, as well as complexities with the Enid Blyton estate.
 However, in October 2010, distributor Koch Media remastered the whole series and released it in Germany on Region 2 in a seven-disc DVD set (and on three Blu-ray Discs, respectively) with extensive bonus material including an interview with original cast members and their German counterparts who provided the voices for the German dubbed version.
 France followed in November 2011 with two 3-DVD sets (but only with the French dubbed version and no bonus material), whilst the complete series was finally released on DVD in the UK in June 2012 by Koch Media.
 A new 45-minute interview (recorded earlier in 2012) with the original cast is featured on one of the Series 1 DVDs.

 The series saw a previous DVD release in Australia in 2005 by Reel Corporation, when the company released this version with images from the 1995–1997 version (the "Five on a Treasure Island" episode from that version was also included).
 The set was soon corrected (as a "revised edition") with images from the 1978 series, and reissued again in 2011.
 The series was previously made available on ITVX, formerly known as the British version of Britbox.